gnailuy/gnailuy.com/_posts/2011-08-15-installing-grub-and-puppy-linux-to-portable-hard-drive-from-linux.markdown

 #### 2. Using GRUB Interactive Shell

 GRUB provides a bash-like command line interface.
-This interface can be seen by pressing `c` key on the graphical interface at the start of our computer.
+This interface can be seen by pressing `c` on the graphical interface at the start of the boot procedure.
 Here we will take advantage of an emulator of GRUB's command shell.

 First, we can copy the existing GRUB files in our Linux system to the portable disk: